polywrap/wrap-cli/vision.md

 With:
 https://github.com/polywrap/wrap-rust-bindings/legacy

+`/legacy` is a git tag.
+Could also have old versions if you don't want latest `wasm-rust-bindings`.
+This allows developers to generate runnable source code for their "now old" wrappers.

 NOTE: If a user runs `polywrap project upgrade` we can add the legacy URL to the source directory.

 ### Conclusion